IndraT97/Azure-Data-Engineering-ADF-DBX-ADLS/README.md

 # Azure-Data-Engineering (ADF-DBX-CI/CD)

-## Project Objestive
+## Project Objective
-**Ingesting on-premise data and transforming it using Azure Data Factory, Databricks and analyzing and reporting using Synapse and PowerBI**
+**Ingesting on-premise (SQL and SFTP) data and transforming it using Azure Data Factory, Databricks followed by analyzing and reporting using PowerBI**

-In this project the aim is to engineer the data present on the on-premises databases for generating insights and creating reports using the power of distributed computing using a cloud provider.
-There is a lot of data that is structured and exists in a database that is located on-premises.
-The quantity of data may be too large to be able to be transformed as required using the available compute power on-premises.
-Also, setting up infrastructure may not always be feasible as it requires planning, time and money and thus increases the lead time.
-Also, the infrastructure may become outdated or unnecessary in the near future.
-So, moving to cloud is the easiest way to achieve the desired results without much overhead.
+In this project the main aim is to understand the Flow of data from On-Prem to Cloud Platform while transforming the data to get the final set of tables for further analysis

+In real-time scenarios, organizations often grapple with petabytes of structured data dispersed across numerous on-premises locations.
+Leveraging cloud solutions streamlines data processing, circumventing the limitations and inefficiencies of current infrastructure.
+This shift not only sidesteps the extensive planning, time, and financial investment required for new infrastructure setup but also mitigates the risk of such investments becoming obsolete.
+Ultimately, transitioning to the cloud facilitates swift, cost-effective achievement of data processing objectives with minimal complexity

+Below Architecture shows the movement of data from On-prem to cloud and transformation happening on the data on various levels

 <p align="center">
   <img src="https://github.com/IndraT97/Azure-Data-Engineering-ADF-DBX-CI-CD/blob/master/Images/Project%20Architecture.png">
 </p>

-In this case, the on-premises database is SQL server and I have used the publicly available AdventureWorksLT2017 database for this purpose.
-The reason for using this is, it is lightweight and helps control the costs incurred and to showcase the process rather than the computing power.
-The size of the Dataset in real life situation would be much larger and the architecture used in this project would still be able to handle it very efficiently.
-The high-level architecture diagram is as below.

 ## Components and Data flow: